 Year 2 student

-I am delighted to welcome you to the new academic year at Nottingham Law School (NLS).
-Please use the information below to learn more about what is on offer to ensure you make the most of your time with us.
+I am delighted to welcome you back to the new academic year at Nottingham Law School (NLS).
+I hope you had an enjoyable and successful first year at NTU.
+As you start your second year, please consider all the opportunities on offer at NTU to ensure you make the most of your time with us.
 Our team of dedicated academic tutors and administrative staff are committed to ensuring you have all the support you need, enabling you to make the most of the forthcoming year.
 Do not hesitate to ask any of our team if you have any queries or want to know more.